 - There is no limit in place in Germany, however there are restrictions.
 If you wish to pay more than 10,000 euros in cash then this must be declared.

 Are you thinking of moving to Spain?
 Would you like to become a Spanish citizen, and dream of owning property in the country?
-Then why not get in touch with our locally based property experts, who have years of experience in helping house hunters just like you to find the property of their dreams.
+Then why not get in touch with Right Casa, expert real estate agents based on the Costa Del Sol, who have years of experience in helping house hunters just like you to find the property of their dreams.